vandanasujit/FIFA20_Player_clustering/README.md

   Discovered which offensive player positions tend to command the highest wages.

 ## Challenges Faced In This Project
 * ###### Since this is a high dimensional dataset it was hard to analyse all the features of each player.
-We used correlation matrix and heatmap to overcome this.
+I used correlation matrix and heatmap to overcome this.
 * ###### Cleaning the dataset was challenging.It required understanding of business case and domain knowledge.
-To get it we had to refer to various resources on internet.
+To get it I had to refer to various resources on internet.
-* ###### Our cleaned dataset had 79 features after dropping the unwanted features, which is hard for K-means to find meaningfull cluster.As the number of dimensions increases, the distance between points tends to become similar, making it difficult to differentiate clusters. so to reduce the dimensionality we used PCA (Principal Component Analysis)  before applying KMeans.
+* ###### The cleaned dataset had 79 features after dropping the unwanted features, which is hard for K-means to find meaningfull cluster.As the number of dimensions increases, the distance between points tends to become similar, making it difficult to differentiate clusters. so to reduce the dimensionality I used PCA (Principal Component Analysis)  before applying KMeans.